-In the following, we introduced diethylcyclopropenone catalyzed chlorinations, brominations and iodinations of substrates 11 with benzoyl chloride and acetyl chloride, respectively, which are distinguished by low catalyst loadings (down to 1 mol%) and high turnover numbers up 100.
-Finally, rational screening of various sulfinyl compounds delivered sulfoxide 33, as potent catalyst for the conversion of benzylic alcohols.
-Sulfoxide catalysis in regard to nucleopilic substitutions is mainly focused on benzylic substrates, whereas Pummerer rearrangement of 32 is the dominant reaction pathway in the case of less reactive aliphatic starting materials.
+In the following, we introduced diethylcyclopropenone catalyzed chlorinations, brominations and iodinations of alcohols with benzoyl chloride and acetyl chloride, respectively, which are distinguished by low catalyst loadings (down to 1 mol%) and high turnover numbers up 100.
+In addition, out of a rational screening of various sulfinyl compounds (2-methoxyphenyl) methyl sulfoxide emerged as potent catalyst to access benzylic chlorides.
+Sulfoxide catalysis in regard to nucleopilic substitutions is mainly focused on benzylic substrates, whereas Pummerer rearrangement is the dominant reaction pathway in the case of less reactive aliphatic starting materials.
 Recently, phenyl chloro formate was discovered as safer substitute for the toxic gas phosgene in SN-reactions engaging alcohols.
 Moreover, formamide catalysis also facilitated the synthesis of geminal dichlorides from aldehydes in high efficacy using phthaloyl chloride as stoichiometric promotor (Scheme 3).

 : P. H. Huy, S. Motsch, S. M. Kappler, Angew.
 Chem.
 2016, 128, 10300-10304; Angew.
 Chem.
 Int.
 Ed.
 2016, 55, 10145-10149.

-I. Filbrich, Chem.
+: P. H. Huy, I. Filbrich, Chem.
 Eur.
-J. 2018, 24,
+J. 2018, 24, 7410-7416.

 : T. Stach, J. Dräger, P. H. Huy, Org.
 Lett.
 2018, 20, 2980-2983.